marceneperry/bib_db/README.md

 # bib_db
 A Bibliographic Relational Database built in Rust.
 A basic implementation to store metadata about Books and Articles in the way a University library would keep track of what items they have available to their students.
 Other uses would be for public libraries, medical libraries.
 These are called Library Catalogs... think of it as a digital version of a 'card catalog'.

 This is a TUI (Terminal User Interface) program that allows a user to store and retrieve data from an SQLite database.
+Still in development phase.

 ![img.png](img.png)